snatvb/ts-macros/README.md

 ## Contributing

 `ts-macros` is being maintained by a single person.
 Contributions are welcome and appreciated.
-Feel free to open an issue or create a pull request at <https://github.com/GoogleFeud/ts-macros>.
+Feel free to open an issue or create a pull request at <https://github.com/snatvb/ts-macros>.

+# Thanks

+This project is a fork of [ts-macros](https://github.com/GoogleFeud/ts-macros) by GoogleFeud.
+Thank you for the amazing foundation! 🚀